Neuro-CS/fractal-store/index.md

 # <i class="fas fa-infinity"></i>

 Welcome to my homepage!
-I'm an abstract artist specializing in fractals designed by Apophysis 7X and Mandelbulb 3D.
+I'm a US-based abstract artist specializing in fractals designed by Apophysis 7X and Mandelbulb 3D.
 Below you'll find links to my storefronts, social media accounts, and a gallery.
 I'm slowly adding my art to these storefronts, so be sure to check back!

 <!-- section break -->